vyomasystems-lab/challenges-mihirrana620/README.md

 In BUG-2 , We can observe that there is no sel = 5'b11110 (30) is defined in Cases.
 For selecting inp30 we need to define a case for sel = 5'b11110 (30).
 Hence when we verify the MUX at sel 30 (5'b11110) we get the below error.

 ![ alt text](https://github.com/vyomasystems-lab/challenges-mihirrana620/blob/master/images/image3.png)

+In BUG-3 , We know that when the sel line is of 5 bits there should be 32 inputs in the MUX.
+Hence we need to add one more input i.e. inp31 in input port list.
+As well as we also need to define a case for sel =  5'b11110 (31) to select inp31.